Luis85/numbercruncher-base/README.md

 3. Download the Skeleton by clicking "code" and "download as zip"
 4. Extract the zip into an empty folder
 5. Open the folder with Obsidian
-6. Initialize your Vault and start building
+6. Initialize your Place and start building

 ---
 ## Product Backlog